BigRedS/lets-encrypt-nginx/README.txt

     Don't write nginx config, certbot config, or either.
 Assembles the config, but skips the bit where it would be writen.

   --no-run-nginx, --no-run-certbot, --no-run

     Don't run the nginx site-enabling command,  don't run the certbot cert- issuing command, or don't run either.

-  --clobber-nginx, --clobber-certbot, --clobber-both
+  --noclobber-nginx, --noclobber-certbot, --noclobber-both

-    Overwrite existing nginx configs, certbot configs, or both.
-Default is to print a warning and skip the site.
+    Disable overwriting of existing nginx configs, certbot configs, or both.
+Will print a warning instead.

+  --overwrite-certs

+    (attempt to) get certs issued even if they already exist.
+Will probably involve using certbot's interactive interface.

   --skip-nginx --skip-certbot